IAB24/tech201_oop/README.md

 ## What is OOP?

-Object Oriented means directed towards objects.
-In other words, it means functionally directed towards modelling objects.
-This is one of the many techniques used for modelling complex systems by describing a collection of interacting objects via their data and behavior.
-Python, an Object Oriented programming (OOP), is a way of programming that focuses on using objects and classes to design and build applications.
-Major pillars of Object Oriented Programming (OOP) are Inheritance, Polymorphism, Abstraction, ad Encapsulation.
+Object Oriented programming (OOP) is a way of programming that focuses on using objects and classes to design and build applications.

 ![img_3.png](img_3.png)